 The medical device documentation that we translate includes, but is not limited to, the following: Instructions for Use, Operating Manuals, Installation Manuals, Regulatory Compliance Documents, Software Applications, Package Inserts and Labels, Patents, Manufacturing Procedures, Data sheets etc.

-What does this new ISO 13485 certification mean for our clients?
+What does the ISO 13485 certification mean for our clients?

-- We are using a quality management system in our translation process to prevent misuse and ensure that your medical devices are safe for their intended purpose.
+- We are using a quality management system in our ISO 13485 translation process to prevent misuse and ensure that your medical devices are safe for their intended purpose.

 - We have an identification, traceability and version control process in place to ensure that product safety and accountability can be fully achieved.